“The farther backward you can look, the farther forward you are likely to see.”

 Key Stage 5 History

 At Key Stage 5 the Department follows the AQA A Level History course of study.
-Miss Kay has been an AQA examiner.
+Mrs Kay has been an AQA examiner.

 “The skills you develop as a historian are highly regarded by employers in many sectors.
 You will learn to critically evaluate evidence, organise ideas and present a coherent argument.”